Zucchini with Pesto

-If you don’t want to make special pesto for this recipe, you can definitely make it with my favorite pesto from a jar, and it will still be delicious; enjoy!
+If you don’t want to make special pesto for this recipe, you can definitely make it with any kind of pesto, even my favorite pesto from a jar, and it will still be delicious; enjoy!
 Check out My Favorite Low-Carb and Keto Recipes with Pesto for more tasty ideas for using basil pesto!

 Easy Cheesy Zucchini Bake